Black, brown, gold, and fawn

-The average new puppy cost of a Golden Boxer is between $350 and $1000.
-The price will vary widely depending on the breeder as well as the cost of the parents.
+The price of this pup will vary widely depending on the breeder as well as the cost of the parents.
 The litter size can also affect the price.
 If the breeder runs tests on the puppy to check for genetic health concerns, it can also increase the cost while providing you with a healthier dog.

 3 Little-Known Facts About the Golden Boxer

 1. The Boxer parent gets its name for the way it fights.
 Often swinging its paws like a boxer.